Bondo vs. Fiberglass

 3. Practice Makes Perfect

 If you’re new to auto repairs, start with Bondo.
 Its forgiving nature allows for practice and skill development before tackling more complex projects involving fiberglass.
 Gain confidence in your abilities through hands-on experience.
-(See Also: How Much Paint is Needed for Front Bumper?
-Ultimate Guide and Tips)
+(See Also: How to Thin Bondo: Expert Tips for Perfect Consistency)

 4. Invest in Quality Tools